-The construction of the Berlin Wall is an important event in history that had a significant impact on Germany and the world.
-This barrier, which stood for almost 30 years, physically and ideologically divided Berlin and symbolized the broader division between East and West during the Cold War.
-To understand why Germany built the Berlin Wall, we need to explore the political, social, and economic factors that led to its construction.
+The Berlin Wall is an important event of history where a great deal happened to Germany and the world.
+Known as this barrier, which lasted for almost 30 years, physically and ideologically marked Berlin as well as the Cold War division between East and West.
+If you want to understand why Germany built the Berlin Wall, we have to go back and understand why it was built, political, social, and economic.

 1. Historical Context

-The tensions between the Western Allies and the Soviet Union after World War II set the stage for the construction of the Berlin Wall.
-Germany was divided into four occupied zones, each administered by one of the four major powers: the United States, the Soviet Union, Great Britain, and France.
-Berlin, located deep within the Soviet zone, was also divided into four sectors.
+We begin with the tensions between Western Allies and the Soviet Union after World War II that saw the construction of the Berlin Wall.
+Germany was divided into four occupied zones, each administered by one of the four major powers: The US, the Soviet Union, Great Britain, and France.
+In addition to Berlin being deep in Soviet controlled territory, Berlin was also divided into four sectors.

 1.1 The Division of Berlin

-As ideological differences between the Western powers and the Soviet Union grew, the relationship deteriorated.
-In 1948, the Soviets imposed a blockade on West Berlin, cutting off land access and attempting to force the Western Allies to abandon the city.
-The Allies responded with the Berlin Airlift, supplying West Berlin by air until the blockade was lifted in 1949.
+The relationship deteriorated as ideological differences between the Western powers and Soviet Union grew.
+In 1948, the Soviets put a blockade on West Berlin, keeping it landlocked and trying to force the Western allies out of the city.
+In 1949 the Allies ended the blockade by Berlin Airlift, delivering food and supplies through the air to West Berlin until the blockade was lifted.

 1.2 Escalating Tensions

-The Cold War intensified, and East Germany, under Soviet influence, started facing significant economic challenges as many people migrated to the relatively prosperous West Germany.
-This led to a massive brain drain and economic instability in East Germany, which was politically embarrassing for the Soviet Union.
-To curb the mass exodus of East Germans to the West, the decision to build the Berlin Wall was made.
+The Cold War got more bitter, and East Germany, under Soviet influence, was also stood before serious economic problems as most of the people moved from the relatively well-off West Germany.
+The brain drain that this caused was a massive one, and was economically destabilizing in East Germany, which was painful in the sense of being politically embarrassing for the Soviet Union.
+The decision to build the Berlin Wall was made to cut down the mass exodus of East Germans to the West.

 2. Purpose of the Berlin Wall

-The main purpose of the Berlin Wall was to prevent East Germans from fleeing to the West.
-The wall was a physical barrier that separated East and West Berlin, making it difficult for citizens living in East Germany to escape to the more prosperous West.
+The explicit reason the Berlin Wall was built was to stop East Germans from fleeing to the West.
+The wall served as physical barrier between East and West Berlin, rendering impossible for those south of the wall to crosses over to the wealthier West.
 Its construction had several motives:

 2.1 Political Motives